susan's swimming journey

-For more than 30 years, I fiercely avoided both swimming and open water - they remained my greatest fear after the drowning death of my family.
-But as part of my journey of self-healing, and to encourage others to confront and overcome their own fears, I accepted a challenge to swim the world’s largest open water event – the Lorne Pier to Pub.
+For more than 30 years, Susan fiercely avoided both swimming and open water - they remained her greatest fear after the drowning death of her family.
+But as part of her journey of self-healing, and to encourage others to confront and overcome their own fears, she accepted a challenge to swim the world’s largest open water event – the Lorne Pier to Pub.

-It took me 14 months to prepare both mentally and physically.
-I started in a 25-metre pool but suffered from severe anxiety and eventually sought the support of a professional coach who specialises in various areas of swimming, including working with people who suffer from water phobia.
+It took Susan14 months to prepare both mentally and physically.
+She started in a 25-metre pool but suffered from severe anxiety and eventually sought the support of a professional open-water coach who specialises in various areas of swimming, including working with people who suffer from water phobia.

-I achieved my goal of swimming the 1.2km Lorne Pier to Pub on 7 January 2017, reaching the finish line in twenty minutes and 37 seconds (20:37), and raising funds for domestic violence in the process.
+Susan achieved her goal of swimming the 1.2km Lorne Pier to Pub on 7 January 2017, reaching the finish line in twenty minutes and 37 seconds (20:37), and raising funds for domestic violence in the process.

-Six weeks after successfully competing in the Lorne Pier to Pub, I achieved another difficult challenge - swimming "The Rip," from Point Nepean to Point Lonsdale.
+Six weeks after successfully competing in the Lorne Pier to Pub, Susan achieved another difficult challenge - swimming "The Rip," from Point Nepean to Point Lonsdale.

 "The Rip" is a bold, iconic bucket-list swim across the entrance to Port Phillip Bay, the gateway to Melbourne.
 With tides that can run up to 15km/h, the 3.2km stretch of water has gained a reputation as one of the most unpredictable and treacherous waterways in the world!

-With my team of chaperones, we completed the challenge in a little over one hour and twenty-six minutes (1:26:02).
-The moving tide increased our distance to 4.65km.
+With a team of chaperones, Susan completed the challenge in a little over one hour and twenty-six minutes (1:26:02).
+The moving tide increased their distance to 4.65km.

-After completing the Rip swim, I then set my sights on swimming the Everest of all swims - the English Channel - in a 4-person relay.
-I trained with my team in the bay at sunrise every morning for 18 months, and also attended squad training sessions three times each week leading up to the challenge.
+After completing the Rip swim, Susan then set her sights on swimming the Everest of all swims - the English Channel - in a 4-person relay.
+She trained with her team in the bay at sunrise every morning for 18 months and also attended squad training sessions three times each week leading up to the challenge.

-Unable to turn down a challenge, I then committed to a solo crossing of the channel between Cottesloe Beach and Rottnest Island (Perth, Australia), a 19.7km swim that took place on 22 February 2020.
-It was a tough challenge, but I managed to complete the distance in just under ten hours (9:55), alongside her swimming buddy, Sue Jones.
+Unable to turn down a challenge, Susan then committed to a solo crossing of the channel between Cottesloe Beach and Rottnest Island (Perth, Australia), a 19.7km swim that took place on 22 February 2020.
+It was a tough challenge, but Susan managed to complete the distance in just under ten hours (9:55), alongside her swimming buddy, Sue Jones.